US unemployment benefit applications rise to 360K

 The Labor Department said Thursday that the less volatile four-week average increased 6,000 to 351,750.

-The weekly applications data can be volatile in July because some automakers briefly shut down their factories to prepare for new models and many schools close.
+The weekly applications data can be volatile in early July because some automakers briefly shut down their factories to prepare for new models and many schools close.
 Those factors can create a temporary spike in layoffs.